 Tides have always influenced and punctuated the life of coastal populations for whom seas and oceans represent food sources and trade.
 Today, the ocean and seaside have also become relaxing and leisure places which keep attracting more and more people.
 For centuries, understanding and forecasting tides had become foremost issues that led to the creation of measuring instruments.
 Find out in this article how the tide clock was born and how this clock has evolved through time.

 The tide clock’s early days

 In the 17th century, Great Britain was a great maritime power that wanted to improve the shipping of goods on its rivers, like the Thames which happens to be the main axis used by merchant ships.

 It is at the heart of London that seafaring was the most perilous, especially around London Bridge.
-The Thames takes its source in the North Sea, only 56 miles away from the capital, and therefore it is subject to the tide phenomenon.
+The Thames flows into the North Sea, only 56 miles away from the capital, and therefore it is subject to the tide phenomenon.
 Depending on the hours, the passage through London Bridge was often impossible for ships.

 It is in this context that many scientists and clockmakers got interested in the tide phenomenon and the creation of tools that could indicate the times of low and high tides.

 Afterwards, maritime information, like high-tide times, started to be integrated onto clock faces in the 1640s.
 It matches the first calendars that showed tide-related data.

 A British clockmaker, Thomas Tompion, imagined in 1670 a clock that could not only show the time, Moon phases and calendar information, but could also provide a rather new indication: the time of high tides at London Bridge, one of the first tide clock uk.
 An invention which allowed the Brits to know the ideal time slot to ease the ships’ journey on the Thames.

 © Met Museum